MHickey2/First_Project/README.md

 2. Choose the repository that contains your intended site, in this case.
 3. Choose the Settings options.
 4. Scroll down to the GitHub Pages section.
-5. Within GitHub Pages you can choose a theme from the options given.
+5. You will see a Source dropdown Menu you can chose "main", and then "Save", it took a while for the Site to be published, but you will be told when it has been published and will be shown the link to the live site.

+### How to fork a GitHub Repository
+1. Log into GitHub and go to the required Repository.
+2. The Fork button is found at the top right corner of the page.
+3. When you click this button you will have a copy of the repository in your own GitHub account.

 ### How to run the project Locally
 1. You can add a browser extension for gitpod onto your browser, in this case chrome.
 Also available in Firefox (add-ons).
 On chrome you use 3 dots on right hand corner of your screen, choose extensions, and again using hamburger menu chose to go to chrome webstore and search for gitpod and your result will be displayed.
 You will need to authorize permission and it will be added to Chrome.
 2. Navigate to your GitHub Repository, there will be a green Gitpod button available now, you can use this and your code will be used to build a workspace which you can use to work locally.
 3. The first time you do this, you need to login with GitHub so click to authorize.
 4. Within the Code Institute website there is a GitPod button which will allow you to access your workspaces dashboard or you can use a shortcut on your computer to allow you to access these workspaces independently.

+### How to make a local Clone
+1. Navigate to the main page of the repository.
+2. Click the green Code Button at top right of the repository.
+3. Copy the url for the repository.
+4. Open Git Bash and Change the current working directory to where you want the cloned directory.
+5. Type git clone, and then paste the URL you previously copied using $ git clone https://hostname/YOUR-USERNAME/YOUR-REPOSITORY
+6. Pressing enter will create your clone.

 ### GitHub Student Template
 This Template has been provided by the Code Institute and includes a number of tools to make life easier and has been used within this present site.